Nigel van Oostrum: International career

 Van Oostrum played for the England national basketball team at the U18 European Championship for Men.

 Personal

 Van Oostrum is the son of Duco van Oostrum, who played basketball at Ymir, the precursor of Aris Leeuwarden and since 1995 teaches at Sheffield University.
 Nigel is the older brother of Devon and Sam, both professional players as well.
+He is of Indonesian descent through his mother.